The afterlife, before and after Jesus.

 2 Timothy 2:11-12 Here is a trustworthy saying: If we died with him, we will also live with him; 12 if we endure, we will also reign with him.
 (NIV)

-8. Early church father, Hippolytus of Rome (circa 170-235 A.D.), a Greek writer, understood that Hades (as a direct equivalent to Sheol) was a place for the departed believer and the unbeliever.
-Of course, he too understood that there was a separation between how believers and unbelievers would be treated and kept there.
-Unlike those who speculate that "Abraham's Bosom" was emptied after Jesus' death, he rightly understood it to be the present heaven where the righteous await the resurrection and the new heaven.
+8. The early church father Hippolytus of Rome (circa 170-235 A.D.), a Greek writer, understood that Hades (as a direct equivalent to Sheol) was a place for the departed believer and the unbeliever.
+Of course, he too held that there was a separation between how believers and unbelievers would be treated and kept there.
+Unlike those who speculate that "Abraham's Bosom" was emptied after Jesus' death, he rightly understood it to be the present heaven where the righteous await the resurrection and the new heavens and earth.

 Another, Justin Martyr (circa 100-165 A.D.), also knew that the fate of the righteous and the wicked were far different, even though both went to Hades.
 He quotes: